satty-dev/my-alert-chrome-extension/README.md

 These pages are restricted by Chrome's security policies.

----

 ## Release Notes

 ### v1.0.0

 - Initial release
-- Alerts displayed when the icon is clicked
+- A simple alert message is displayed when the icon is clicked